atl/twitstream/README.md

 The more elaborate example programs `fixreplies.py` and `textori.py` require the [python-twitter][] library.

-Because I don't have the utmost confidence in my original hacked-together ad hoc HTTP client (although it's stood up fairly well), you have a _choice_ of asynchronous IO "engines."
+Because I like to offer flexibility, and started out not having the utmost confidence in my original hacked-together HTTP client (although it's stood up fairly well), you have a _choice_ of asynchronous IO "engines."
 If you have [PycURL][] installed, you may choose its time-tested, non-blocking HTTP client implementation with a `--curl` command-line option used with any of the example applications.
 If you have Facebook/FriendFeed's open-source [Tornado][], then you can choose its [iostream][] sub-module with a `--tornado` option.
 In all other cases, it falls back to the basic implementation built upon the standard library invoked with `--async`.
-The `twitasync.py`, `twittornado.py`, and `twitcurl.py` modules transparently expose the same basic interface to the main `twitstream.py` module: all typical usage will focus on the `twitstream` module.
+The `twitasync.py`, `twittornado.py`, and `twitcurl.py` modules transparently expose the same basic interface to the main `twitstream` module: all typical usage will focus on the `twitstream` module.

 [simplejson]: http://pypi.python.org/pypi/simplejson/
 [json]: http://docs.python.org/library/json.html